The Story Behind The Worst Measles Outbreak In The European Union

 But physicians such as Sandra Alexiu, a family doctor based in Jilava, a town outside Bucharest, suspect an anti-vaccine movement and a lack of faith in state institutions have significantly worsened the epidemic.

-"I've had parents coming in who have read on social media that vaccines have mercury, that they're made from fetal cells, that vaccination is part of an international conspiracy to lower the population," Alexiu says, sitting in her sunny office under a clock that reads, in Romanian: Ask a Doctor, Not Doctor Google.
+"I've had parents coming in who have read on social media that vaccines are made from mercury, that they're made from fetal cells, that vaccination is part of an international conspiracy to lower the population," Alexiu says, sitting in her sunny office under a clock that reads, in Romanian: Ask a Doctor, Not Doctor Google.

 Alexiu has heard of people in rural areas treating measles by drinking cabbage juice or rubbing moonshine on the spots.
 Some even believe they can ward off the disease by wearing red scarves.